jevenson/v1/content/projects/bhtp/index.md

     - Rewrite of existing site using Angular 2
     - First exposure to TypeScript
     - Complex application architecture
+summary: A complex web application rewritten with Angular 2 and Typescript.
 ---

 Info about TIS app here